 Our reading room is located on the 4th Floor of the Milstein Center for Teaching and Learning (MCTL), Barnard College, at 3009 Broadway.

-The campus is currently restricted to Barnard and Columbia students, faculty, and staff who have fulfilled COVID testing protocols and abide by campus health guidelines as well as registered visitors.
-You can read more about current protocols for accessing campus on Barnard's website.
+We are open to all researchers; you can read more about current protocols for accessing campus on Barnard's website.
 The Milstein building front doors as well elevator swipe access to the 4th floor of the Milstein Center may not be accessible to all researchers--in order to reach the reading room for a scheduled appointment, please either follow someone into the building or call the office at (212) 854 - 4079 when you reach the Milstein Center.

 When you enter through the main campus gates on 117th Street, take a right on the brick pathway and follow it to the MCTL, the building to the left of the lawn.
 When you enter the MCTL, immediately take a right to go down the hallway to the elevators (an attendant’s desk and classrooms will be on your right; the double set of doors on the left is to the elevator vestibule).
 Take the elevator to the 4th floor.
 When you get off at the 4th floor, make a left.
 Immediately in front of you is the Archives reading room.
 This is where you'll do your research.